Bensk1/HyriseWorkloadGenerator/README.md

 - **period** (*int*): the QueryClass is executed every n-th day

+**Usage**:
+python workload.py workload.json tableDirectory [outputFile]

+The *tableDirectory* should contain all the *.tbl files being used for the queries.
+If *outputFile* is specified the statistical results are written to a file and not printed to stdout.

 ### Table Generator
 The table generator generates tables in a hyrise-suitable format.
 The specifications of the tables to generate have to be provided as a configuration file.
 The specifications are defined in json format.
-An example is given in the config.json file in the tableGenerator directory.
+An example is given in the *config.json* file in the tableGenerator directory.

 #### Table configuration